-This leading Edinburgh-based practice works across the country, specialising in scholarly conservation work, the creative adaptation of existing buildings and the design of new buildings, also including archaeological contracts via its Addyman Archaeology arm.
-The company recently worked on Barnbougle Castle on the shores of the Firth of Forth near Edinburgh, on the new Torabhaig whisky distillery on the Isle of Skye and a new visitor centre at St Albans Cathedral, Hertfordshire.
+This leading Edinburgh-based practice works across the country, specialising in scholarly conservation work, the creative adaptation of existing buildings and the design of new buildings, as well as archaeological contracts via its Addyman Archaeology arm.
+The company recently worked on Barnbougle Castle on the shores of the Firth of Forth near Edinburgh, on the new Torabhaig whisky distillery on the Isle of Skye and a visitor centre for St Albans Cathedral in Hertfordshire.

 0131–555 4678; www.simpsonandbrown.co.uk

-A strong player in the world of country houses, this practice is known for the remodelling of historic houses and the building of new ones, with a good understanding of what it is that makes for successful 21st-century country living.
-The firm also works on medium to large townhouses, across the UK and Ireland.
+A strong player in the world of country houses, this practice is known for the remodelling of historic houses and the building of new ones, with an understanding of what it is that makes for successful 21st-century country living.
+The firm works on medium-to-large townhouses, too, across the UK and Ireland.

 020–7376 5744; www.smallwoodarchitects.co.uk